Dream House (1932 film)

-Dream House is a 1931 Educational-Mack Sennett Featurette (No. S2688) starring Bing Crosby and directed by Del Lord.
+Dream House is a 1932 Educational-Mack Sennett Featurette (No. S2688) starring Bing Crosby and directed by Del Lord.
 This was the third of the six short films Crosby made for Sennett and which helped launch his career as a solo performer.
+Crooner's Holiday is the title it was reissued as in 1939.

 Background

 Six shorts were made by Crosby for Mack Sennett, of which were four filmed in a three-month period in 1931 and two in 1932.
 The shorts were: